 - Ensure that wooden fence panels and posts are dry

-- Scrub with a stiff broom, brush or scraper to remove any surface mould, algae or mould
+- Scrub with a stiff broom, brush or scraper to remove any surface mould, algae or other biological growth

-- Treat the affected panels or areas with a suitable fungicidal wash or mould and mildew cleaner
+- Treat the affected panels with a suitable fungicidal wash or mould and mildew cleaner

-- Repeat the above if the panels are heavily soiled
+- Repeat the above if the fence panels are heavily soiled

 - Once fully dry, apply 2 coats of an exterior wood preservative